 You have separated from your spouse.
 Life is tough and feels a bit messy.
-You are looking for good resources anywhere you can find them so that you can lower the tension, mend your heart, build a positive co-parenting relationship, protect your future and supercharge your self-growth.
+You are looking for good resources anywhere you can find them so you can lower the tension, mend your heart, build a positive co-parenting relationship, protect your future, and supercharge your self-growth.

 - Do try a support group.

-- Do consult a lawyer if you have a complex case or a nasty ex.
+- Do consult a legal coach if you have a complex case or a nasty ex.